Embedding Guide

 ZymStatus status = zym_runChunk(vm, chunk);

-// The "preempt pump" — handle yields in a loop
+// The "preempt pump" — handle suspensions in a loop.

 // Opportunity to do host-side work: